-Of all the types of ships made and used by the U.S. Navy, the battleship is the one that was designed to protect the fleet and to attack in the name of enforcing naval dominance.
-These ships were heavily armored and heavily equipped with firepower.
-Among the most powerful and intimidating ships to operate in the 20th century, the battleship today is an inactive style of navy vessel.
+U.S. Navy battleships protect the naval fleet and attack enemies to enforce naval dominance.
+These ships are heavily armored and equipped with extensive firepower.
+Among the most powerful and intimidating ships to operate in the 20th century, today battleships are inactive Navy vessels.

-Like other navy ships, though, battleships were constructed using a lot of harmful asbestos.
-Asbestos was prized for use in ships for a period of time because it was not only inexpensive and easy to get, but it also could add lightweight insulation and fireproofing, important factors in ship materials.
-Today, U.S. Navy veterans have some of the highest rates of asbestos-related mesothelioma because of serving on battleships and other vessels that were full of asbestos.
+Like other Navy ships, battleships were often made with components containing harmful asbestos.
+Shipbuilding commonly used asbestos because it was inexpensive, readily available, and could add lightweight insulation and fireproofing.
+Today, U.S. Navy veterans have some of the highest rates of asbestos-related mesothelioma.
+This is because of their service on battleships and other vessels that commonly contained asbestos.

-Battleships have been around since the late 1700s, but today they have become obsolete.
-No longer considered necessary in many modern navies, the battleships of the past were heavily armored fighting ships.
-In addition to the armor, these ships were notable for the heavy artillery with which they were equipped.
-They were long considered to be essential to a navy for asserting and communicating dominance in the maritime world.
+Battleships have been in use since the late 1700s.
+Today they are obsolete, however.
+Considered unnecessary in many modern navies, battleships of the past were heavily armored fighting ships.
+In addition to the armor, these ships were notable for their heavy artillery.
+They were once considered essential for asserting and communicating dominance in the maritime world.

-In the U.S. Navy, battleships were named for states, with one exception being the USS Kearsarge.
-There were also several different types and classes of battleships.
-The types were the Coast defense battleships, the Pre-dreadnought battleships, the Dreadnoughts, the Standard, and the Fast battleships.
-Within each of these were several classes of battleships.
-The hull classification for battleships was BB.
-The last battleships used in the U.S. Navy were stricken from the Naval Registry in 2006: the USS Iowa and the USS Wisconsin.
+In the U.S. Navy, battleships were commonly named for states.
+The single exception is the USS Kearsarge.
+There were also several types and classes of battleships.
+Battleship types included Coast defense battleships, Pre-dreadnought battleships, Dreadnoughts, the Standard, and Fast battleships.
+Within each of these were several classes.
+The hull classification for battleships was BB. is the hull classification for U.S. battleships.
+The Naval Registry struck the last battleships from its registry in 2006.
+These were the USS Iowa and the USS Wisconsin.

-The first modern, armored battleship to be used by the U.S. military was the USS Monitor used by the Union to do sea battle with the Confederacy during the Civil War.
+The first modern, armored battleship used by the U.S. military was the USS Monitor.
+The Union used this vessel against the Confederacy during the Civil War.
 In turn, the Confederacy had the CSS Virginia.
-These battleships began a trend in the U.S. Navy of building ships with steam engines, guns, and armor to be able to better attack and defend.
-At the dawn of the twentieth century battleships were getting bigger, faster, and more impressively armed.
+These battleships began a trend of building ships with steam engines, guns, and armor to improve attack power and defense.
+At the dawn of the twentieth century battleships were getting bigger, faster, and impressively armed.

-What began to bring about the downfall of the battleships was already being used in World War II: radar that could sense long distances and aircraft carriers that could bring the air war to any location in the world.
-The attack on Pearl Harbor, most notably, demonstrated the power of the aircraft carrier and launching an attack from the air, when compared to the use of battleships.
+The downfall of the modern battleship began with the introduction of radar in World War II.
+Radar could sense long distances, allowing aircraft carriers to bring air war to any location in the world.
+The attack on Pearl Harbor demonstrated the power of the aircraft carrier and its favorability over the modern battleship.

-Most navies around the world began to decommission their battleships after World War II, although some found new lives with other purposes.
-In the U.S. the battleships of the Iowa class were reused as fire support ships.
-Some battleships continued to be used in launching shells at shore, including during the Vietnam War and Operation Desert Storm.
-The U.S. Navy finally decommissioned most battleships by the 1990s, continuing to use the USS Iowa and USS Wisconsin as fire ships until 2006.
+Most navies began to decommission battleships after World War II, although some found new lives with other purposes.
+The U.S. reused Iowa class battleships for fire support.
+Some battleships continued to be used in launching shells at shore.
+This includes the Vietnam War and Operation Desert Storm.
+By the 1990s, the U.S. Navy had decommissioned most battleships.
+Although, the Navy continued to use the USS Iowa and USS Wisconsin as fire ships until 2006.

 Use of Asbestos on Battleships

-In navy ships generally, there were over 300 products and components used that were made with asbestos.
-Insulation was an important asbestos material on battleships for insulating the boiler and engines, pipes running throughout the ships, and pumps.
-Gaskets and valves used asbestos for sealing, and asbestos was also used in fireproofing materials, in flooring, and even in walls.
+Navy ships generally used over 300 products and components made with asbestos.
+Asbestos material was used for insulating the boiler, engines, pipes, and pumps.
+Gaskets and valves used asbestos for sealing, and asbestos was also used in fireproofing materials in flooring and walls.

 Personnel Exposed to Asbestos

-Sailors and officers who worked aboard U.S. battleships were at risk of being exposed to asbestos.
-Any contamination from the fibers that make up the asbestos on these ships could have caused personnel to suffer internal tissue damage that can lead to illnesses that include mesothelioma, asbestos lung cancer, and asbestosis, a progressive lung-scarring disease that is ultimately fatal.
+Sailors and officers working aboard U.S. battleships were at risk of asbestos exposure.
+Contamination from asbestos fibers could have cause personnel to suffer internal tissue damage leading to illnesses.
+These often fatal illnesses include mesothelioma, asbestos lung cancer, and asbestosis, a progressive lung-scarring disease that is ultimately fatal.

 U.S. Battleships with Asbestos

-U.S. Navy battleships were largely made or maintained and repaired at a time when asbestos use was acceptable, before the risks of illness caused by exposure were well known or known at all.
-Most of the battleships, all of which are now out of commission, used asbestos to some extent.
-Anyone that served on these ships could have been exposed to asbestos and could have gotten sick.
+U.S. Navy battleships were made, maintained, and repaired when asbestos use was acceptable.
+Only later did the risks of illness caused by exposure become well known.
+Most battleships, all of which are now out of commission, used asbestos to some extent.
+Anyone who served on these ships could have been exposed to asbestos, putting them at risk of developing asbestos-related illnesses.
 Battleship veterans should be aware that they may have been exposed.
 Battleships known to have contained asbestos include:

 - USS Alabama, commissioned 1942, museum